-Alison was born and raised in Ottawa and now lives with her young family in the seaside town of Lunenburg, Nova Scotia.
+Alison was born and raised in Ottawa and now lives with her young family by the sea in historic Lunenburg, Nova Scotia.
 Prior to becoming an artist, she spent 16 years as a diplomat and legal advisor with Canada's foreign ministry.
-Specialized in human rights and the law of armed conflict, she served at NATO in Brussels, at the UN in New York, in Kandahar, Afghanistan, and in Washington, D.C.
-Before joining the Government of Canada, she worked as legal counsel at the International Criminal Court in the The Hague.
+Specialized in international law, she served at NATO in Brussels, at the UN in New York, in Kandahar, Afghanistan, and in Washington, D.C.
 She continues to lecture in international law at Queen’s University.

-Alison's studio is located at 80 Pelham St. in the heart of Lunenburg, a UNESCO World Heritage site.
-Built around 1760, it may be the oldest house in the town.
+Alison's studio is on Pelham St. in Old Town Lunenburg, a UNESCO World Heritage site.
+Built around 1760, it may be Lunenburg's oldest house.
 Visits are by appointment.

-Alison is a member of the Rug Hooking Guild of Nova Scotia, the International Guild of Handhooking Rugmakers, and Visual Arts Nova Scotia.
-She has a B.A.
-(Queen's), an LL.B.
-(Ottawa), and an LL.M.
-(NYU).
+Alison has a B.A. in history (Queen's), an LL.B.
+(Ottawa), and an LL.M. in international legal studies (NYU).
+She is a member of the Rug Hooking Guild of Nova Scotia, the International Guild of Handhooking Rugmakers, and Visual Arts Nova Scotia.
+She teaches punch needle rug hooking at the Lunenburg School of the Arts.